We may earn money or products from the companies mentioned in this post.

-If John had a mother, why would Jesus say this?
+So John had a mother, so why would Jesus say this?
 Wouldn’t it cause contention, and conflict?
-John’s mother seemed to be very outspoken and would have surly objected if it was out of order some way.
+John’s mother obviously was not shy or afraid to speak up.
+She would have surly objected if it was out of order in some way.

 Simply explained this last gift Jesus offered had a bigger more universal and inclusive meaning.
-He was lifting Mary to the given Honor of being the mother of all of us – Mother of All Humanity.
+He was revealing Mary as the true gift she was created for, as being the mother of all of us – Mother of All Humanity.

 Where To Go From Here?

 All I can say is the Holy Spirit was not done with me on that April 11, 1998 Easter Vigil when I was welcomed into the Catholic Church.
 And He is not done with me now.